Parks of Alexandra Headland

 Conservation Bushland

 The area of dense bush opposite Mandin St on the ocean side at the northern end of this park is designated as a Conservation Pest Control Area.
+It was planted in 1990 in response to the poisoning of a number of pandanus trees.

-Alex Bluff Foreshore Park – or Picnic Park at the Top of the Headland
+Picnic Park at the Top of the Headland

-The best viewing area in Alexandra Headland, with spectacular views of Mooloolaba Bay and out to Old Woman Island, this park at the top of the Hill was created in 1966 when the intersection of Alexandra Parade and Buderim Avenue was re-aligned, and the original O’Connor Park (donated by Thomas O’Connor who began the development of this seaside resort) resumed.
+With spectacular views of Mooloolaba Bay and out to Old Woman Island, this park was created in 1966 when the intersection of Alexandra Parade and Buderim Avenue was re-aligned, and the original O’Connor Park was resumed.

-Off street parking is available and at least five regional memorials are placed on the site, including most recently the ex-HMAS Brisbane memorial.
 The original O’Connor Park shelter or picnic sheds were moved here, and other viewing platforms, toilet block and barbecue areas were added to this public picnic park.
-Easy access from here to the beginning of the Alex Rocky Foreshore, or to the Cove below Mooloolaba Caravan park.